kylewscott/AutoEncoder/README.md

 # Neural Network
-Implementation of an Autoencoder using c++ with the Eigne linear algebra library.
+Implementation of an Autoencoder using c++ with the Eigen linear algebra library.
 This autoencoder implements mini-batch as well as adam optimization for parameter updates.

 ## Requirements: